yawaramin/lambdak/README.md

 #### Arguments

-  - `expr`.
+  - `expr_k`.
 Any expression that we want to evaluate for its side effects.
+Must be a callable (usually a lambda expression wrapping a value or function call).
+Will be called (evaluated) when the `do_` lambdak is eventually run.
+We want to delay evaluation because the expression may have side effects, so we want to keep them in sequence.

   - `k`.
 Optional (default `None`).
 If supplied, must be a callable which does not accept any arguments and returns any value.
 This